 High-quality chocolate feels delicate and smooth in your mouth, with no grit, coarse texture, or waxy residue.
 It should melt on your tongue even as you begin to chew it.
 If you were to hold high-quality couverture chocolate in the palm of your hand, it should begin to melt quickly.
 This is because couverture chocolate contains extra cocoa butter, and cocoa butter melts at below body temperature.

 Just because it’s brown doesn’t mean its chocolate.
 Did you know the word “chocolate” is a legally regulated term?
 It’s true.
 For something to be called real chocolate, it may not contain any vegetable fat other than cocoa butter – no coconut oil, no vegetable oil, no palm oil.
 If it does, then it cannot be called chocolate.
 This kind of substance is called “compound” and on the package it must read “candy”, “chocolate-flavoured”, or “chocolatey”.

 The next time you’re in the convenience store, have a look at the packages in the candy aisle and you’ll see what we mean.

 It’s All About Chocolate

-When it comes to chocolate, you must never settle for less!
-And when it comes to real chocolate, less is better — small amounts of real couverture chocolate satisfy your cravings in ways that an entire bar of waxy, sugary compound chocolate never will.
+When it comes to chocolate, you really do get what you pay for.
+And when it comes to real chocolate, less is better — small amounts of real couverture chocolate satisfy your cravings in ways that an entire bar of cheap, waxy, sugary compound chocolate never will.